giselehbm/LCI_Workshop_2023/README.md

 In order to follow-up the examples presented in this workshop, download the code available in this GitHub page (you can do that by clicking on the green buttom above).
 In addition, you also have to download Fiji from the following [link](https://fiji.sc/).
 The installation of additional required plugins will be detailed in the next sessions.

 :bookmark: **Tip**: To open an image in Fiji, go to "File->Open".
 Then browse the image of interest.
 If the Bio-Formats plugin interface appears, check the import options and press "OK"

+:bookmark: **Tip**: Use the Brightness & Contrast tool to adjust visualization when necessary: "Image->Adjust->Brightness/Contrast...".
+Then browse the code to be used in each session.

 :bookmark: **Tip**: You can open a script in Fiji by dragging and droping a file in the main interface or through "Plugins->Macros->Edit...".
 Then browse the code to be used in each session.